How Latency Affects SEO: Core Web Vitals and Rankings

 INP replaces FID as the responsiveness metric

-Current Core Web Vitals Thresholds (Post-March 2026)
+Current Core Web Vitals Thresholds (2026)

 Largest Contentful Paint